wp-plugins/showeblogin-facebook-page-like-box/readme.txt

 It's my humble request that please [rate this Facebook Page Plugin](https://wordpress.org/support/view/plugin-reviews/showeblogin-facebook-page-like-box "Please rate this plugin and submit a review") in accordance with your experince after using this plugin.

 == Installation ==
-You may Install **Showeblogin Facebook Page Plugin** either via the WordPress.org plugin directory, or by uploading the files to your server.
+You may Install **Showeblogin Facebook Page Plugin** either via the WordPress.org plugin directory or by uploading the files to your server.

 = From your WordPress site Dashboard =